cdgriffith/Reusables/README.rst

 Please note this is currently in development.
 Any item in development prior to a major version (1.x, 2.x) may change.
-Once at a major version, no breaking changes will occur within it.
+Once at a major version, no breaking changes are planned to occur within that version.

 What's in the box
 -----------------